A NATURAL HISTORY OF SURPRISE

 A Natural History of Surprise is a wonderful small collection from Canada’s Barbarian Press that I have been frequently dipping into since acquiring it.

 Written by Barbarian’s own Crispin Elsted it is an absolute pleasure to read.
-I’d not read any of Crispin’s poetry before, but am now glad that I have for his poems are superb.
+I’d not read any of Elsted’s poetry before, but am now glad that I have for his poems are superb.
 This doesn’t come as a surprise to me, for other writings of his I’ve read, such as essays, reviews and even emails, are elegantly written with clear evidence of the author being steeped in the beauty of language.
-There is a warmth in Crispin’s writing that makes it an engaging and effortless joy to read.
+There is a warmth in Elsted’s writing that makes it an engaging and effortless joy to read.
 This is also certainly true for his poetry, of which I have since gotten hold of – and enjoyed – more examples.